micheldearaujo/forecasting_stocks/README.md

 - Simple trading algorithm based on crossing of moving averages.
 - Front-end page where you can change the timeframe, colors and moving averages of the trading algorithm.

-### MLflow tracking
-This project uses the MLflow library to perform model registry and experiment tracking.
-Altough this is returning some errors with Github Actions, I will continue to use that for I consider model tracking and registry such a important step in any Data Science project.

 ## Installation

 Use the following code to install the project locally: